 - No, lifting weights after full recovery from breast augmentation does not cause capsular contracture.
 In fact, evidence suggests that moving your pectoral (chest) muscles improves blood supply to the tissue around your implant.

 Can capsular contracture happen overnight?

 - No, capsular contracture is a progressive complication.
 In other words, it starts with minimal symptoms that might get worse over an extended period of time.
 If you have a sudden change in your breast size, you might have an implant rupture.

-Like any other surgery, breast augmentation surgery has its complication.
+Like any other surgery, breast augmentation surgery has its complications.
 Capsular contracture is sometimes unavoidable.
 Even if your plastic surgeon follows all the possible preventive methods and offers you the most reputable implants.
-This problem can be distressing to deal with, however, enduring the treatment process will hopefully help you restore your beautiful and attractive breasts in no time.